Edwin Jagger DE89 Review – A Mild and Easy Razor

 Dimensions: 93mm (L) – 41mm (W) – 85mm (handle length)

-* Longer handles – Both the De89 Classic and Lined models are also sold with a longer handle.
-The handle length is extended to 93mm and the overall length is 101mm.
-These are also slightly heavier and suit those with a bigger hand or who prefer a longer handle, and the extra weight can help make shaving slightly easier as the weight of the razor does the work.
+* Longer handles – Both the DE89 Classic and Lined models are also sold with a longer handle.
+The handle length is extended to 93mm, and the overall length is 101mm.
+These are also slightly heavier (only 2 grams) and suit those with a bigger hand or who prefer a longer handle.

 The next models are not quite as popular, and they’re more expensive.
 The only differences are the type of handle and cost.

-The only difference with the Barley is the engraved handle for grip.
+The only difference with the Barley is the engraved grip handle.

 Dimensions: 93mm (L) – 41mm (W) – 85mm (handle length) *